spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-decrease-the-memory-usage-of-spryker-with-docker-on-wsl2.md

 ---
-title: "HowTo - Decrease the memory usage of Spryker with Docker on WSL2"
+title: "HowTo: Decrease the memory usage of Spryker with Docker on WSL2"
 description: Learn how to limit the memory usage of VMmem when running Spryker with Docker on WSL2.
 last_updated: Jun 16, 2021
 template: howto-guide-template